10 Steps to Learn Conversational Chinese

 6. Practice with Chinese TV Shows or Movies

 Even if you don’t speak Chinese fluently, don’t think you can’t watch Chinese TV!
-There are certain TV shows that are especially suitable for beginners, such as “Voice of China” or “非诚勿扰” (You Are the One, a Chinese dating show).
+There are certain TV shows especially suitable for beginners, such as “Voice of China” or “非诚勿扰” (You Are the One, a Chinese dating show).
 Both of these shows feature a lot of “introduction” vocabulary and are easier to understand than others.

 7. Get a Language Partner

 If you live in China, you should definitely get a language partner.
-Search for someone who is interested in improving their English or learning your mother tongue.
+Search for someone interested in improving their English or learning your mother tongue.
 Even if you don’t live in China, you can still find Chinese exchange students at local universities, for instance.
 If not, try online language partnerships through Skype on language groups from Facebook, for example.

-Try to practice each language equally long with your tandem.
+Try to practice each language equally with your tandem.
 Maybe you meet each other once a week for an hour.
 Practice Chinese for 30 minutes and switch to the other language after, or vice versa.
 Try to talk about current events, hobbies or everyday situations.

 8. Try to Use the Language Actively

 You won’t improve your conversational Chinese just by reading phrases aloud at home.
-If you live in China, go out and use the language is much as possible.
+If you live in China, go out and use the language as much as possible.
 Try to force yourself into difficult situations without the help of native speakers.
 I upgraded my electricity card, registered a bank account and set up a cell phone plan all by myself while broadening my vocabulary.

 9. Travel to a Chinese-speaking Country